vishalmusale/Grokking-Modern-System-Design-Interview/Distributed Messaging Queue/Quiz on the Distributed Messaging Queue’s Design/README.md

 One of the secondary nodes
 ```

-Answers

-# Quiz on the Distributed Messaging Queue’s Design
+# Answers on the Distributed Messaging Queue’s Design
 ```
 1. What kind of messages do dead-letter queues contain?
 (B)